mrcloudchase/AI-CONTENT-DEVELOPER/ARCHITECTURE.md

 ## Overview

 AI Content Developer is a three-phase documentation generation system that analyzes repositories and creates or updates technical documentation based on support materials.
-The system uses OpenAI's GPT models for intelligent content analysis and generation.
+The system uses Azure OpenAI models with Microsoft Entra ID authentication for intelligent content analysis and generation.

 ## Architecture Components